Skip to main content

 ABBat A Level including a Biological Science, but excluding General Studies.
 If you are studying a Science A Level, the endorsement for practical work is essential and a requirement for entry to our degree courses.

-128 UCAS tariff points from a maximum of three Level 3 qualifications including an A Level Biological Science at a minimum grade B and excluding General Studies.
+128 UCAS tariff points from a maximum of three Level 3 qualifications including an A Level Biological Science at a minimum grade B. Alternatively, a Distinction in BTEC Level 3 National Diploma/Subsidiary Diploma/National Extended Certificate in Health and Social Care is acceptable.
+General Studies, AS Levels and the Extended Project Qualification (EPQ) are excluded.
 If you are studying a Science A Level, the endorsement for practical work is essential and a requirement for entry to our degree courses.
-Alternatively, a Distinction in BTEC Subsidiary Diploma/Level 3 National Extended Certificate in Health and Social Care is acceptable.
+Double graded qualifications will be counted as 2 of the 3 qualifications.

 DDM in BTEC Level 3 National Extended Diploma in Health and Social Care (with a minimum of 4 units in Biological Sciences).